Ross W. Stahl during an oral history recording session at

 Phil Morse: Then there was Fiske drugstore.

 Ross Stahl: yeah up on the corner of the Ross Building...right...they tell me the Ross Building had two stories to it, then the third was put on later...and uh, that was the largest building in...on the Main Street...was brick...all brick...is still there.
-It's amazing it's stood all the years and that brook that runs under it is very famous...Scotsman's Brook (sp?) runs out under the building runs under where the new, uh, drug facility has been built where Bowdoin's Drug Store was, and, uh, that empties into the Mousam River.
+It's amazing it has stood all the years and that brook that runs under it is very famous...Scotsman's Brook (sp?) runs out under the building runs under where the new, uh, drug facility has been built where Bowdoin's Drug Store was, and, uh, that empties into the Mousam River.

 Maine Street Kennebunk.
 From Main Street; the trolleys could